lampepfl/progfun-wiki/CheatSheet.md

     class MyClass[T](arg1: T) { ... }
     new MyClass[Int](1)
-    new MyClass(1)   // the type is being infered, i.e. determined based on the value arguments
+    new MyClass(1)   // the type is being inferred, i.e. determined based on the value arguments

 It is possible to restrict the type being used, e.g.